x2es/bt-dualboot/README.md

 * Potentially any Linux-based systems keeping bluetooth configuration in similar format as Ubuntu
 * Windows 10+

 With next releases more OSes will be tested, Mac OS support will be added.
-If you get success or fail results for any OS not listed as supported, please share your experience (here TODO)[#TODO].
+If you get success or fail results for any OS not listed as supported, please share your experience at https://github.com/x2es/bt-dualboot/issues/1.

 ## Advanced usage